 The hard thing about investing is you must be contrarian and right, so we’ll see where we end up.
 I tentatively plan to give the 2-year update in another 6 months, plus or minus.
 For reference, the 1-year update from earlier this year is here.

-UPDATE: A few days before the end of 2023, I sold a significant amount of other holdings, using the gains to double down on NVIDIA again.
+UPDATE: A few days before the end of 2023, I sold a significant amount of other holdings, using the gains to double down on Nvidia again.
 I tentatively plan to give a full update on realized and unrealized gains so far in the 2-year update post in mid-2024.